UNUF/nxt-doc/Protocols/Full Instruction Set.md

 **Careful!** Some commands here (like the the `lcd_dev` command) might make your device malfunction.
 We simply don't know enough about them.
 Others, like `draw3d` are pretty much guaranteed to be safe.

+Please note that this documentation is far from being complete.
+The list of instructions is (likely) complete but their documentation is not (as you can see) and the existing infos might contain errors.
+Since no official documentation is provided for the hidden commands (unfortunately), trial and error is the only way to document them.
+Therefore any contributions - even a simple notification about an error - are highly welcome!

 ## Command List

 The following table is a list of all commands and variables available in editor v1.61.2.